gravity-ui/uikit/src/components/Label/README.md

 ### Type

-Add some interactions to the `Label` using `type` property.
+Adds various options to the `Label` using the `type` property.

-`copy` - adds copy button, when clicked copies value of the `copyText` property.
+`copy`: Adds a copy button; when clicked, it copies the value of the `copyText` property.

-`close` - adds close button for managing list of labels.
+`close`: Adds a close button for managing label lists.

 <!--LANDING_BLOCK